astei/lazydfu/README.md

 ### DataBreaker

 **DataBreaker is fundamentally unsafe**.
 If you load an older world with DataBreaker then **it will corrupt that world**.
+There's some safeguards in DataBreaker, but even the author does not recommend using DataBreaker.
-In comparison, with LazyDFU you may experience a nasty lag spike instead, but that is probably vastly superior to having a completely hosed world.
-So prefer LazyDFU over DataBraker :)
+In comparison, with LazyDFU you may experience a nasty lag spike instead, which is vastly superior to having a completely hosed world.
+So prefer LazyDFU over DataBreaker :)